google/WebFundamentals/src/content/en/tools/chrome-devtools/inspect-styles/edit-dom.md

 ## TL;DR
-- 'The DOM defines your page structure.
-Each DOM node is a page element, for example, a header node, paragraph node.'
+- The DOM defines your page structure.
+Each DOM node is a page element, for example, a header node, paragraph node.
 - Live-edit the content and structure of your pages through the rendered DOM.
-- 'But remember, you can''t modify source files through DOM changes in the Elements panel.
-Reloading the page erases any DOM tree modifications.'
+- But remember, you can't modify source files through DOM changes in the Elements panel.
+Reloading the page erases any DOM tree modifications.
 - Watch for changes to the DOM using DOM breakpoints.